 An aggregator is a website that search for deals across multiple websites and shows you the results in one place.
 For example, if you wanted to find a cheap flight from New York City to London, you could sit down and check American Airlines and then British Airways and then Iceland Air and then... or you could just head to a website like Skyscanner, which will check hundreds of airlines at once and show you which one is cheapest.

 It really is that simple!
-By heading to an aggregator, you're practically guaranteed to find a cheaper flight than if you'd searched manually.
+By heading to an aggregator, you're practically guaranteed to find a cheaper flight than if you'd searched manually, and you'll save so much time through doing so, too.

 Which Aggregators Are Best?